-Audrey is a gender communication blogger for Psychology Today with over 1 million views!.
+Audrey is a gender communication blogger for Psychology Today with over 2 million views!

 Check out her monthly blog postings.
 Click here to access

-Audrey is co-chair of the SHRM PDG Interpersonal, Relationship Management, Global & Cultural Effectiveness PDG for Mile High SHRM.
+Audrey was the longest serving co-chair of the SHRM PDG Interpersonal, Relationship Management, Global & Cultural Effectiveness PDG for Mile High SHRM.
 SHRM is a preeminent and globally recognized HR professional society whose leadership, perspective, resources and expertise are sought and utilized to address the most pressing, current and emerging human resource management issues.
 Mile High SHRM is a Mega Chapter with a 1,000 membership.